 IMPORTANT ► Québec residency status must be fully established (not provisionally) by the application deadline for all those applying to the DMD program.
 Changes of citizenship or residency after the application deadline will not be considered.

 NOTE: If you were born in Quebec, you are automatically considered a resident of Quebec.
-You will, however, still need to provide a copy of your birth certificate.
+You will, however, still need to provide a copy of your birth certificate or one of the documents listed on this page.

 Not all applicants need to provide proof of English proficiency.
 To determine if you need to provide proof of proficiency in English, please visit this section of our website.

-All test results must be reported directly to the Admissions Office by the test centre.
+All test results must be reported directly to McGill University by the test centre in an electronic format.
 Candidates' copies of results will not be accepted as proof of English language proficiency.
-It is the applicant’s responsibility to ensure that the official test results in an official format are forwarded directly by the testing service to our Admissions Office.
+It is the applicant’s responsibility to ensure that the official test results in an official format are forwarded directly by the testing service to McGill University.

 Please note that all documents submitted to McGill University in support of an application to be admitted, including, but not limited to transcripts, diplomas and test scores (in paper or electronic format), become the property of McGill University and will not be returned to the applicant or forwarded to another institution.